Causal Inferences in Small Area Estimation: A design-based simulation based on real data

-The relative efficiencies of the proposed estimators with respect to IPW-Direct are computed as the ratio of the average MSE for each area to the average MSE of the IPW-Direct.
+The relative efficiencies of the proposed estimators with respect to IPW-Direct are computed as the ratio of the average actual MSE for each area to the average actual MSE of the IPW-Direct.
 Table \ref{tab:app_eff} presents the summary statistics over the 19 regions in the study.
-A value less than 100 for this ratio indicates that the MSE of the model-based estimate is smaller than that of the direct estimate.
-The results reported in Table \ref{tab:app_eff} indicate that the best method for this application appears to be the robust version of the proposed estimator (IPW-MQ).
+A value less than 100 for this ratio indicates that the MSE of the model-based estimate (i.e. IPW-EBLUP, IPW-MQ )is smaller than that of the direct estimate.
+The results reported in Table \ref{tab:app_eff} indicate that the best method for this data appears to be the robust version, IPW-MQ.
 These results are consistent for all the areas in the study.

+Figure \ref{fig:CI_compare} illustrate the 95 \% Confidence intervals that are obtained by using the quantiles of the 1000 simulation estimates.
+In this illustration we can see that the length of the intervals for IPW-Direct estimator is much larger than our proposed IPW-EBLUP and IPW-MQ estimators due to the large variance of this estimator.
+This leads to the point that for all the 19 regions the CI of the direct estimator contain zero, implying that the direct method cannot not identify any significant effect and does not distinguish the heterogeneity of the effects among different areas.
+On the contrary, the CIs for IPW-EBLUP and IPW-MQ only contain zero in cases where the true area effects are very close to the zero line.
+Although the length of the intervals for our estimators are considerably lower than the direct estimator, they still mostly encompass the true values and manage the capture the heterogeneous effects among different regions.